psthomas/psthomas.github.io/README.md

 2. npm install the `grunt-cli` command line tool
 2. cd to the root directory for your code
 3. npm install the requirements in package.json, which includes grunt
-4. run `grunt` at the command line to execute the code in `Gruntfile.js`, which will optimize the site.
+4. Run `grunt` at the command line to execute the code in `Gruntfile.js`, which will optimize the site.